Food Allergies in Babies & Children

 - Age-appropriate stage-based foods with meats

-Should I Introduce Highly Allergenic Solid Foods to my Baby?
+Should I Introduce Highly Allergenic Solid Foods to Babies?

 Highly allergenic foods can be introduced to your baby between 4 and 6 months of age, just as you would introduce any other solid foods.
 Highly allergenic foods that you can feed your baby include: